Posted in Get Connected

 With home studios becoming more of the norm in the world of audio production, a patch bay can effectively manage multiple hardware devices, simplify signal flow, and protect your gear.
 I learned first hand how plugging and unplugging connections can wreak havoc on devices, resulting in stripped and bent plugs.
 There’s nothing like being at the finishing stages of a project only to have to put everything on hold to replace a broken input jack on one of your master buss compressor pairs.
 A patch bay can be the cheapest audio engineering assistant one may ever need, as well as the best preventative measure in maximizing the life of your gear.

 Have questions or concerns about how you can implement a patch bay into your existing audio setup?
-Contact one of our highly qualified audio experts to help maximize your home studios’ potential today.What is a patch bay
+Contact one of our highly qualified audio experts to help maximize your home studios’ potential today.Subscribe to our newsletter and always be the first to hear about what is happening.

 Jack Field